 Winter Fuel Payment Centre

-Outside the United Kingdom: +44 (0)191 218 7777
+Outside the UK: +44 (0)191 218 7777

-Note: As a rule payments cannot be made into a National Savings and Investments (NS&I) account.
-The exception could be if you already have other benefits paid into the account.
+Note: As a rule, payments cannot go straight into a National Savings and Investments (NS&I) account.
+The exception could be if you already have other benefits paid into that account.

-There are two different types of Winter Fuel Allowance application forms.
+There are two different types of winter fuel allowance application forms.
 The form you need depends on which country you are living in.

 Winter Fuel Payment Centre